-This recipe is a warm hug in a bowl.
-Flemish beef stew is a classic Belgian stew recipe that is sure to put a smile on your face.
+This flew stew recipe is a warm hug in a bowl.
+Flemish beef stew is a classic Belgian dish that is sure to put a smile on your face.
 It is hearty and full of flavor – a taste made unique by the sweet/sour tang created by a slightly unusual list of ingredients…

 Often hailed as Belgium’s version of France’s boeuf bourguignon, but using beer (of course!) instead of wine.
 It’s a versatile dish of beef, onion, and herbs and can be served up with potatoes and veggies, or even with a pile of fresh tagliatelle.

 However, for the most authentic experience, this Flemish beef and beer stew is at its best when served with a big pile of fries.

 Belgians certainly have perfected the art of comfort food.
 Let’s have a closer look at what makes this stew so scrumptious and where the recipe comes from.